hazelcast/hazelcast-reference-manual/src/FailureDetectorConfig.md

 This is the failure detector based on [The ϕ Accrual Failure Detector' by Hayashibara et al.](https://www.computer.org/csdl/proceedings/srds/2004/2239/00/22390066-abs.html)

 _ϕ (Phi) Accrual Failure Detector_ keeps track of the intervals between heartbeats in a sliding window of time and measures the mean and variance of these samples and calculates a value of suspicion level (ϕ).
-The value of ϕ (phi) will increase the longer it has been since the last heartbeat.
-If the network becomes slow or unreliable, the resulting mean and variance will increase, there will need to be a longer period for which no heartbeat is received before the process is suspected.
+The value of ϕ (phi) will increase when the period since the last heartbeat gets longer.
+If the network becomes slow or unreliable, the resulting mean and variance will increase, there will need to be a longer period for which no heartbeat is received before the member is suspected.

 `hazelcast.heartbeat.interval.seconds` and `hazelcast.max.no.heartbeat.seconds` properties will still be used as period of heartbeat messages and deadline of heartbeat messages.
 Since _ϕ (Phi) Accrual Failure Detector_ is adaptive to network conditions, a much lower `hazelcast.max.no.heartbeat.seconds` can be defined than _Deadline Failure Detector_'s timeout.

 Additional to above two properties, _ϕ (Phi) Accrual Failure Detector_ has three more configuration properties:

 - `hazelcast.heartbeat.phiaccrual.failuredetector.threshold`: This is the ϕ threshold for suspicion.
 After calculated ϕ (phi) exceeds this threshold, a member is considered as unreachable and marked as suspected.
 A low threshold allows to detect member crashes/failures faster but can generate more mistakes and cause wrong member suspicions.
-A high threshold generates fewer mistakes but is slower detect actual crashes/failures.
+A high threshold generates fewer mistakes but is slower to detect actual crashes/failures.

  `ϕ = 1` means likeliness that we will make a mistake is about `10%`.
 The likeliness is about `1%` with `ϕ = 2`, `0.1%` with `ϕ = 3`, and so on.
 Default ϕ (phi) threshold is 10.